rana-salah/Transcriptomics/README.md

 To begin the analysis, goseq was used to quantify the length bias present in the dataset under consideration.
-This is done by calculating a Probability Weighting Function or PWF which can be thought of as a function which gives the probability that a gene will be differentially expressed (DE)based on the lenght alone.
+This is done by calculating a Probability Weighting Function or PWF which can be thought of as a function which gives the probability that a gene will be differentially expressed (DE) based on the length alone.
 We obtain a weight for each gene, depending on its length, given by the PWF.

 The input files is the differentially expressed genes from all genes assayed in the RNA-Seq experiment